jfrog/froggit-go/README.md

 // The URL to send the payload upon a webhook event payloadUrl := "https://acme.jfrog.io/integration/api/v1/webhook/event"

+// token - A token used to validate identity of the incoming webhook.
+// In GitHub and Bitbucket server the token verifies the sha256 signature of the payload.
-// token - A token used to validate identity of the incoming webhook id, token, err := client.CreateWebhook(owner, repository, branch, "https://jfrog.com", webhookEvent)
+// In GitLab and Bitbucket cloud the token compared to the token received in the incoming payload. id, token, err := client.CreateWebhook(owner, repository, branch, "https://jfrog.com", webhookEvent)
 ```